Celeriac mash has the most incredible flavour and makes for a wonderful alternative mashed side dish for everything from stew to fish.

 - 75g (¼ Cup + 1 Tbsp) Butter

 - Pepper to Taste

-- Place in a pan with just enough water to cover and a generous sprinkle of salt.
+- Place it in a 20cm or 8" saucepan with just enough water to cover and add a generous sprinkle of salt.

 - Drain the celeriac and discard the herbs then return to the pan.

 - Dice the butter and add it to the pan with the celeriac.

 - Give it a good mash, but do not go too far, we are not aiming for a smooth puree, there should be some texture left.